bgunnarsson/toaster/package/README.md

 toaster.toast({
   content: '<p>Hello, this is a toast!</p>',  // Display HTML content.
   duration: 3000,  // Auto-dismiss the toast after 3 seconds.
-  clickable: true, // Make the toast clickable to dismiss.
+  clickable: true, // Disable the clickability.
-});
+})
 ```

 </details>